-The Social Care & Housing Department is no longer required to provide the same level of service and as a result, the number of staff required to provide the service has reduced.
+A department is no longer required to provide the same level of service and as a result, the number of staff required to provide the service has reduced.

 2. Carmarthenshire County Council is committed as far as possible to providing a stable and secure working environment for its employees.
 However, there may be times and circumstances where changes in the role and work of Local Authorities, new technology and other organisational changes may necessitate the need for redundancies.
-This policy and procedure aims to reduce the impact of redundancy and provide support to individuals during this time.
+This policy and procedure aim to reduce the impact of redundancy and provide support to individuals during this time.